 - Fill the rest of the jar with a food grade alcohol and let sit for at least two weeks to achieve maximum potency.

 - Transfer the mixture to a glass spray bottle and spray the tincture directly on the back of your throat regularly for as long as you have a sore throat.

-- For a speedier option, combine the herbs in a mason jar and add enough boiling water to cover the herbs.
-Let steep for 20 minutes then strain out the herbs and mix the tea with an equal amount of food-grade alcohol.
-Transfer to a glass spray bottle and spray as usual.
+- For a speedier option: combine the herbs in a mason jar and add enough boiling water to cover the herbs.
+Let steep for 20 minutes, then strain out the herbs and mix the tea with an equal amount of food-grade alcohol.
+Transfer to a glass spray bottle and spray as needed.

 - Combine all the ingredients in a mug and stir until baking soda is dissolved.

 - Pour hot water into a mug and steep tea for 2 minutes.

 - Stir until honey is completely dissolved.